Package Torello.Java

 in the output / returnedCollection

 is a different "line of text" from the input-file.
-This is identical to using the method frompublic String[] java.lang.String 'split("\n")'
+This is identical to invoking:

-This method uses Java's variable-type parameter syntax to allow the programmer to decide what type ofCollection<String>
+This method uses Java's Variable-Type Parameter syntax to allow the programmer to decide what type ofCollection<String>

 in theCollection

-, and the resultantCollection<String>
+.
+Furthermore, the resultantCollection<String>

 will be longer than the original file by 1 character.- Type Parameters: